Course Fees and Assistance

 TAFE fees are complex because they include tuition fees, amenities fees and some (not all) resources and other materials.
 Different courses require different periods of study so tuition fees will differ by course.
 The government (Australian, state and territory) subside some tuition fees, with the level of subsidy differing by course.
 The level of subsidy can differ by course as some courses are partially subsidised and others attract no subsidy at all.
 Some courses may have capped places available as well which means only a certain number of people may make use of the applicable government subsidy.
 TAFE fees often change because these subsidies change.
 This means TAFE fees may not be the same one year to another which can make comparisons difficult.

 To help you in understanding the different types of fees at CIT here are some examples:

 Partially government funded (PGF)

-Currently the majority of CIT courses fall into this category but the level of this subsidy can vary between programs, often reaching as high as 90%.
+Currently most CIT courses fall into this category, but the level of this subsidy can vary between programs, often reaching as high as 90%.

 No subsidy at all (FF)

 Some courses will have no government subsidy of any sort.
-CIT decides which courses are in this category on the basis of whether people are already employed and can afford to pay or whether CIT is aware that the student fee is a barrier.
+CIT decides which courses are in this category based on whether people are already employed and can afford to pay or whether CIT is aware that the student fee is a barrier.